Skip to content

 ckan theme component analyze link button card

-# Check if a theme implements all required UI components
+# Check if a theme implements all known UI components

 ckan theme component check